-Keep your projects organized and remember to duplicate your current sequences every so often to keep an archive of your past work.
-Do not save multiple Premiere projects, as this only creates confusion.
-Set your autosaves to 20 minutes and 20 projects and save manually often.
+Keep your projects organized and remember to duplicate your current sequences at least every day to keep an archive of your past work.

 Cut screenings take place a few days into the picture editing cycle and are an opportunity to you to get notes on your first assembly of the film.
 You are responsible for exporting your rough cuts for screening to the appropriate folder at the prescribed time.
 Be sure to follow the cut screening protocols.

-Their will be NO VFX work allowed outside Premiere.
-Anything that you can do inside Premiere with the normal plugins is allowed.
+Their will be NO VFX work allowed outside Media Composer.
+Anything that you can do inside Media Composer with the normal plugins is allowed.
 But no green screen keying, so please don’t shoot any.
 Only your credits may be generated in After Effects and imported in as a DPX sequence.

 Each track will Picture Lock on the tenth day of their edit cycle.
 Correctly identify your locked sequence as

-xxF1 FF01 and save in the Final Format Folder.
+xxF1 Lock and save in the Final Format Bin.

 Your Front Sequence Should be arranged in the following order.